Sunday, February 10, 2013

 Stir for about 3-4 mins.

-Add in noodles, soy sauce, pepper and if needed, salt.
+Add noodles, dark sauce, light sauce, pepper and salt.

-When noodles are cooked, add vege and quickly stir.
+When noodles are cooked, combine in veggies and stir all in.

 Remove from heat.